hamid-re3a/response-transformer/README.md

 # Introduction:
-The main purpose of this UI is to return the response in the desired way as the frontend development team requested.
+The main purpose of this package is to return the response in the desired way as the frontend development team requested.

 # Setup:
 This is a private package.
 So, the installation process is completely different.
 For this purpose, we recorded 2 videos which you can watch for the installation of this package.